pvhee/Drupal-Timeline/README.txt

 SIMILE Timeline (and Ajax) libraries can be used from the SIMILE server.
 - http://drupal.org/project/libraries

-A views is provided by default to get you started quickly:
+A view is provided by default to get you started quickly:
 * timeline_nodes: plots any nodes by their created date

 Timeline events with only a start date are displayed as points on the